 701 Highland Avenue

 Admitted students receive a formal letter of admission to UW–Madison from Adult Career and Special Student Services along with general enrollment information.
 Additional detail is provided on the ACSSS enrollment page.

-The Psychiatric Nursing Certificate Program will send an email to admitted students with specific information pertaining to enrollment in and completion of the capstone program.
+The Graduate Academic Services Coordinator will send an email to admitted students with specific information pertaining to enrollment in and completion of the capstone program.

 The program begins each summer term.
 All coursework is completed by the end of the fall term in the second year of the program.